 In order to jump right in, read the introduction to this series here.

-How do you interpret and draw upon the Suit of Swords?
+How do you interpret and draw upon the Suit of Pentacles?
 Comment below!

-Follow the links below for the other parts in this series:
+Follow these links for the other parts in this series: